 On Discord, you get to choose the friends and communities you talk with.
 A key part of making this happen is knowing how you can set up your account.
-With the below advice, you’ll be able to make your account as safe as possible.
+Our tips below can help you keep your account safe.

 First, we need to ensure that your account credentials and login information are as secure as possible.

-Your privacy settings are very important.
+Your settings are very important.
 They give you control over who can contact you and what they can send you.
-You can access them by going into your User Settings and selecting Privacy & Safety.
+You can access your privacy and safety settings in the Privacy & Safety section of your User Settings.

 Here users can decide whether they want Discord to automatically scan and delete direct messages that contain explicit media content.

-If you don’t want to be open to ANY requests, you can deselect all three options.
-However, you can still send out requests to other people.
+If you don’t want to receive ANY friend requests, you can deselect all three options.
+However, you can still send out friend requests to other people.